AmanGhotraDev/AmanGhotraDev/README.md

 - 💬 Feel free to ask me if you have any question.

-- 📄 Know about my experiences [sukhpreet-singh-kaur](https://www.linkedin.com/in/sukhpreet-singh-kaur/)
+- 📄 Know about my experiences [in my Linkedin](https://www.linkedin.com/in/sukhpreet-singh-kaur/)

 ## 📫 Connect with Me